ZhengyiGuo2002/ZhengyiGuo2002.github.io/_pages/about.md

 ## Misc.
 - Big fan of basketball (GSW) and football (Man City & England)
 - I love working out, and hiking is my favorite outdoor activity
-- Traveling to new countries and immersing myself in different cultures always excites me
-- I listen to a lot of Eason Chan and Jay Chou